Interlingua grammar: Nouns

 These colour the regular forms as masculine when they appear in the same context.

-Unlike English nouns, in Interlingua nouns cannot take adjectival forms, such as 'winter weather', 'research laboratory', 'fall coat', etc. Such constructions instead require the use of a preposition or a corresponding adjective, respectively tempore hibernal, laboratoria de recerca, and mantello pro autumno.
+Unlike in English, nouns cannot take adjectival forms, such as 'winter weather', 'research laboratory', 'fall coat', etc. Such constructions instead require the use of a preposition or a corresponding adjective, respectively tempore hibernal, laboratoria de recerca, and mantello pro autumno.
 This is however excepted by proper nouns which can be used adjectivally as in English: contator Geiger 'Geiger counter', motor Diesel 'Diesel engine', radios Röntgen 'Roentgen rays', etc.

-Despite the above restrictions, Interlingua permits use of apposition, which is often equivalent to adjectival nouns in English.
+Despite the above restrictions, Interlingua permits use of apposition, where the two nouns refer to the same thing.